 We're all being asked to play our part to keep each other safe.
-Here are some tips to help you if you do need to travel on the public transport network.
+Here are some tips to help you travel safely on the public transport network.

 Before you travel